 The War’s Aftermath

 With the American Civil war drawn to an end and the rebellion squashed, it was time to rebuild the nation.
 The states that seceded were to be let back into the Union, but not before they were rebuilt without slavery.
-However, differing opinions on how to deal with the Southern states — some favored harsh punishment whereas others favored leniency — stalled reconciliation and left many of the same structures that defined Southern society intact.
+However, differing opinions on how to deal with the Southern Confederate states of America — some favored harsh punishment whereas others favored leniency — stalled reconciliation and left many of the same structures that defined Southern society intact.

 This effort to rebuild defined the next era of American history, most commonly known as “Reconstruction.”

 Eventually, slavery was abolished across the country and those who were once slaves were given more rights.
 But the lack of direct military intervention in the South to oversee the establishment of new institutions post 1877 caused new forms of racial oppression to emerge and become mainstream — such as sharecropping and Jim Crow — keeping freed Black people as the underclass of the South.
 These institutions operated largely through intimidation, segregation, and disenfranchisement, causing much of the Black population to move to other parts of the country, dramatically changing the demographics of American cities forever.

 Remembering the American Civil War